-But wWhat is society doing to reinforce that desire to be generous?
+What is society doing to reinforce that desire to be generous?
 Whether it's young children or teens, they seldom hear messages encouraging them to share-especially when it comes to money.
-In the past, Americans grew up with aAltruistic values like caring for others, aiding those in need, and helping people who are less fortunate.
-Reaching out to others in time of need are the messages children need to be hearing is a longstanding component of the American way.
+Altruistic values like caring for others, aiding those in need, and helping people who are less fortunate, are the messages children need to be hearing..

 Research by a variety of investigators consistently documents that the more people value materialistic aspirations and goals, the less they are happy with their personal lives.
 Conversely, research documents that people who place a high value on intrinsic aims report greater psychological well-being.
-Based on this research, it seems that_instilling a joy of sharing in young people could greatly enhance their lives.
+Based on this research, instilling a joy of sharing in young people could greatly enhance their lives.